 *depends on the kid / day / time / mood / phase!

 I would argue that taking the train is not the cheapest travelling option, certainly compared to driving.
 Flying, especially a budget flight, is almost certainly cheaper to a single destination.
 Train travel, especially using an interrail pass, is more akin to taking a road trip, perfect for when you’re planning to stay in more than one destination during your holiday.
-Having said all that, no price hikes in high-season, so you don’t feel penalised for travelling during school holidays.
+Having said all that, no price hikes in high-season, so you don’t feel penalised for travelling during school holidays and taking the train is better for the environment than flying.

 The Interrail Pass